The lake sturgeon is a primitive-looking fish that lives at the bottom of freshwater lakes and rivers in North America.

 Physical Characteristics

-• Lake sturgeons are gray in color dorsally and white ventrally.
+• Lake sturgeon are gray to brown in color dorsally and white ventrally.

-• There are four distinctive barbels near its mouth, which is on the underside of the head.
+• There are four distinctive barbels near its mouth.

 It is estimated that lake sturgeon can live to, and beyond, 100 years of age!